 Characteristics of Pu'er Spring Tea

 After a winter's hibernation, tea trees store more energy and nutrients due to their slow growth.
-Moreover, the growth of tea trees in winter primarily occurs at the roots, where amino acids are produced and then transported to the tips of the —the tea buds.
+Moreover, the growth of tea trees in winter primarily occurs at the roots, where amino acids are produced and then transported to the tips of the Tree—the tea buds.
 Amino acids are crucial for the synthesis of aromatic compounds.

 In terms of appearance, spring tea

 has fresh leaves with a lustrous color, thick and small leaves with fine veins, and not very noticeable serrated edges.
 There are many fine hairs on the leaves.
 The buds are long and large, covered densely with fine hairs.
 In terms of its internal composition: high amino acid content, rich aroma, strong and lasting flavor, and a fresh and refreshing taste.
-When brewed, the leaves quickly in and have a soft texture when fully infused.
+When brewed, the leaves sink quickly in Water and have a soft texture when fully infused.

 What Makes Ancient Tree Pu'er Spring Tea Special?